Skip to content

 Payment Experience

-The Love Bali platform is functional but can feel unfamiliar to international users.
+The Bali levy system is functional but can feel unfamiliar to international users.
 The interface is available in multiple languages, though the user experience is designed primarily with Indonesian web conventions in mind.
 Payment processing is generally reliable, with QR codes delivered via email within minutes.

 Enforcement Level: High